peterthorpe5/public_scripts/genomic_upstream_regions/README.rst

   -u UPSTREAM, --upstream=UPSTREAM
+                        the amount of nucleotide upstream of the gene start, taking into account gene directions, to return in the outfile by default this will not return sequences of min_lenbp or less.
+  -d DOWNSTREAM, --downstream=DOWNSTREAM
-                        the amount of nucleotide upstream of the gene start, taking into account gene directions, to return in the outfileby default this will not return sequences of 50bp or less.
-If you require these alterlines 204 and 214
+                        the amount of nucleotide upstream of the gene start, taking into account gene directions, to return in the outfile by default this will not return sequences of min_lenbp or less.
   -z USER_DEFINED_GENIC, --user_defined_genic=USER_DEFINED_GENIC
                         the number of nucleotides from within the gene to return, default is 0
-  -o FILE, --output=FILE
+  -m MIN_LEN, --min_len=MIN_LEN
+                        the min length of seq to return.
+Any fragments less than this are not returned Default = 30 -o FILE, --output=FILE
                         Output filename (fasta file)

 The coordinate file using grep or (better) an python script